Horticulture Vegetable Crops

 Evaluation of edamame varieties suitable for growing in South Florida

 The project focuses on identifying edamame (immature soybean) varieties that thrive in the region's unique climate and soil conditions.
 Several varieties will be evaluated for their growth performance, yield and adaptability to South Florida's hot and humid environment.
 The project involves field trials, collecting data on plant health, pod quality and nutritional content.
 The aim is to determine which edamame varieties offer the best balance of productivity and quality for local farmers.
 By identifying the most suitable varieties, this research aims to boost the regional edamame sector by offering farmers reliable cultivation options and consumers fresh, locally grown edamame.
 This project is key to promoting sustainable agriculture and expanding the diversity of crops grown in South Florida.
+A presentation of previous results was given at the 2024 and 2025 Annual Conferences of the American Society for Horticultural Science (ASHS) and at the 2024 and 2025 Annual Meetings of the Florida State Horticultural Society (FSHS).

 -